 The work done by the Board of Directors is specified in the rules of procedure which are evaluated at least once per year.
 RIAS A/S complies with the recommendation regarding members and the rules of procedure being adjusted to the company's needs.
 The Board of Directors meets four times per year or more as needed.
 This process ensures that the management can react quickly and effectively to external conditions.
-Six meetings were held in the 2021/22 financial year, including the company's ordinary annual general meeting in January 2022 and an extraordinary general meeting in March 2022.
+Five meetings were held in the 2022/23 financial year, including the company's ordinary annual general meeting in January 2023.